Clear Communication, Understanding, and Health and Safety

 Regarding communicating to staff, there is also the requirement set out in clause 39 of the WHS Regulation that WHS information, instruction, and training provided to workers has to be “provided in a way that is readily understandable by any person to whom it is provided.”

 In the work environment there may be unseen variables that could impede the objective of ensuring that the information, instruction, and training is well received.
 It's not just a matter of “language.”
 Things like the recipient's “willingness”, “receptiveness”, and the worker’s mindset towards their job and how they interact with people has to be taken into account.
-We have also heard from some workplaces where there are workers who are shy or not confident in their command of English, that supervisors may encounter a worker who politely nods their head.
-The worker nods as if affirming what the supervisor says to them even if they do not understand what they are being told.
+We have also heard from some workplaces where there are workers who are shy or not confident in their command of English, that supervisors may encounter a worker who politely nods their head yet does do not understand what they are being told.
+This could lead to serious consequences.

 Workers too have a duty under WHS law to ensure their own safety and the safety of others whom they work with and to “reasonably comply” with instructions from their supervisors and employer.
-But they do need to understand what they are being told or asked to do.
+They do need to understand what they are being told or asked to do.

 Communication misunderstandings between supervisors and workers can lead to injuries and in some cases has resulted in work fatalities.

-So, supervisors need to ensure that what they are telling or asking the person to do is “readily understandable” as per Clause 39 of the WHS Regulation and that the worker has understood and knows what to do.
+Supervisors need to ensure that what they are telling or asking the person to do is “readily understandable” and that the worker has understood and knows what they are being asked or told.

-To avoid situations where injuries or even fatalities may occur in the workplace due to communication failures between staff you may want to consider training your supervisors and workers especially in this, as it is WHS law.
+To avoid situations where injuries or even fatalities may occur in the workplace due to communication failures between staff you may want to consider including communication awareness in the training of your supervisors and workers.
 Practical knowledge of and appreciation of this can help a business attain and maintain a safe workplace for all.

 21st May 2020